Management Information Systems

 |Degree Offered:||Master of Science in Management Information Systems (MS MIS)|

 The UAB Collat School of Business, Master of Science in Management Information Systems (MS MIS) program focuses on the business side of information systems and how to strategically position technology to maximize value for an organization.
-This program provides the broad perspective needed to advance in the information systems management field, and allow students to tailor their education based on specific career goals by focusing in one of three areas: Web and Mobile Development, Information Security, or IT Management.
+This program provides the broad perspective needed to advance in the information systems management field, and allow students to tailor their education based on specific career goals by focusing in one of two areas: Cyber Security Management or IT Management.
 UAB’s emphasis is on the managerial aspects of information systems, and although the program does provide opportunities for skill development in the latest technologies, the goal of the program is to help those currently working in information systems related fields move into managerial positions by improving understanding of how to use the latest information technologies to benefit organizational stakeholders, such as managers, organizations, employees, customers and partners.

 The Management of Information Systems field is growing at an exponential rate as organizations struggle to stay current with new and emerging technologies, such as mobile applications, social media, and business analytics.
 Professionals are needed that can help organizations understand the business potential of these new technologies, how to develop new applications to meet changing market dynamics, and how to secure these systems from threats.
 Students graduating from this program are prepared to succeed in an exciting and dynamic career field combining a solid technical information system foundation with business skills so they can immediately contribute to solving business problems, and can drill down into specific fields, such as IT management, web and mobile development or information security.

 The MS MIS program is taught completely online.
-Most students can complete degree requirements within 1.6 years.
-Concentrations are available in Web and Mobile Development, Information Security, and IT Management.
+Most students can complete degree requirements within 1.6 years (1 year for full-time students).
+Concentrations are available in Cyber Security Management and IT Management.
 Each concentration consists of twelve semester hours.
 The Collat School of Business is accredited by AACSB–The Association to Advance Collegiate Schools of Business.

 |IS 611||Information Technology and Business Strategy||3|